takabayashi/min-rag-demo/README.md

 # Min RAG Demo

-A RAG (Retrieval-Augmented Generation) demonstration project using LangChain.
+A stateless RAG (Retrieval-Augmented Generation) demonstration project using LangChain.
+In this demo a FAQ assitent is simulate. the context of the assisten is define by the .md files available on the ./docs folder.
+This repo is just an example of basic steps needed for build a RAG system to work properly and is not recomended for production enviroments.

 ## Setup